-No easy solutions to problems of that kind, but the key to the solution is to keep a proportion between the diminution of the liberty of the individual who is allegedly causing the risk, and of the other steps that can be taken to prevent the spread of the risk, in proper harmony with the protection of society against proved risk to society.
-And this is the proportion that we need to observe.
-But there's no doubt that the law is there for use in such occasions.
+[There are] no easy solutions to problems of that kind.
+But the key to the solution is to keep a proportion between the diminution of the liberty of the individual who is allegedly causing the risk, and of the other steps that can be taken to prevent the spread of the risk, in proper harmony with the protection of society against proved risk to society.
+This is the proportion that we need to observe.
+There's no doubt that the law is there for use in such occasions.
 It's not been used very much, because, of course, it's often very difficult to prove that a person is exposing others to a health risk.